mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 ## Step 0 - Installing Docker Desktop on Windows 11

-> Note: If you do not plan to use Docker Desktop, you can skip this step and proceed to **Step 1** [Configure the LAMP Environment on Ubuntu](#step-1---configure-the-lamp-environment-on-ubuntu)
+> Note: If you do not plan to use Docker Desktop, you can skip this step and proceed to **Step 1** [Configure the LAMP+LAPP Environment on Ubuntu](#step-1---configure-the-lamplapp-environment-on-ubuntu)

 To use Docker Desktop on Windows 11, your processor must support **Virtualization** and **Hyper-V**.
 If you're not sure whether these features are enabled, you can check through Windows' **Task Manager**.